CITY TRIPS

 Another RENFE train known as the Sud Express goes from San Sebastian to Lisbon overnight.
 The journey takes a little over 13 hours and actually starts at the French border.
 You can book a seat, a bed in a shared cabin or a private sleeper cabin.
 Check Trainline for ticket options.

 It is also possible to get to Portugal from Spain via bus in the north and south.
-Check Flixbus prices and schedules or take a look at ALSA.
+Check Flixbus prices and schedules or take look at ALSA.
 But if you don’t have a lot of time or interest in a long bus ride, it is probably fastest to fly between Madrid or Barcelona and Lisbon.

 Fun Things To Do in Lisbon